Sohan Maheshwar

 Actions

 Sohan is a Lead Developer Advocate at AuthZed, based in the Netherlands.
-He started his career as a developer building mobile apps and has worked in the developer relations space since 2013, in companies such as Amazon, Fermyon and Gupshup.
+He started his career as a developer building mobile apps and has been living in the cloud since 2013, in companies such as Amazon, Fermyon and Gupshup.
+He is also an O' Reilly author, having created a course on Cloud Concepts for Everyone.
 He has always been interested in emerging technologies and how it shapes the world around us.

 His interests outside work include visual arts, trivia, and playing frisbee.